communityds/deputy-api-wrapper/docs/query.md

 ## Determining number of results

 Due to API limitations it is not possible to determine the number of results for a potentially filtered list of records.
-So the only approach is to return the entire result set but this is not ideal as it requires the complete data set to be loaded.
+So at this stage the only approach is to return the entire result set.
+This is not ideal as it requires the complete data set to be loaded.

 ```php
 $count = count($wrapper->findEmployees()->where(['active' => true])->all());